rm-hull/luma.led_matrix/doc/python-usage.rst

    with canvas(device) as draw:
       draw.rectangle(device.bounding_box, outline="white", fill="black")

-Using ``cascaded=N`` implies there are N devices arranged linearly and horizontally, running left to right.
+Using :py:attr:`cascaded=N` implies there are N devices arranged linearly and horizontally, running left to right.

-Alternatively, the device configuration may configured with ``width=W`` and ``height=H``.
+Alternatively, the device configuration may configured with :py:attr:`width=W` and :py:attr:`height=H`.
 These dimensions denote the number of LEDs in the all the daisychained devices.
 The width and height *must* both be multiples of 8: this has scope for arranging in blocks in, say 3x3 or 5x2 matrices (24x24 or 40x16 pixels, respectively).

 Given 12 daisychained MAX7219's arranged in a 4x3 layout, the simple example below,

 .. code:: python